threefoldfoundation/info_threefold_pub/wiki/technology/consensus3_mechanism/money_blockchain_partity_link.md

 ## Link between different Money Blockchain & TFChain

-TF-Chain is the ThreeFold blockchain infrastructure, set up in the Substrate framework.
+TF-Chain is the ThreeFold blockchain infrastructure, set up in the Parity Substrate framework.

 We are building a consensus layer which allows us to easily bridge between different money blockchains.